drcandacemakedamoore/cleanX/README.md

 cleanX is a pure Python package, but it has many dependencies on native libraries.
 We try to test it on as many platforms as we can to see if dependencies can be installed there.
 Below is the list of platforms that will potentially work.

-Where python.org Python or Anaconda Python are supported, it means that versions 3.7, 3.8 and 3.9 (but not 3.10) are supported.
+Please note that where python.org Python or Anaconda Python stated as supported, it means that versions 3.7, 3.8 and 3.9 (but not 3.10) are supported.

 #### AMD64 (x86)